 The Causes of Locked Wheel Skids

-There are two main reasons why your wheels might start to lock up: brake failure and loss of traction.
+There are Five reasons why your wheels might start to lock up: brake failure and loss of traction.

 Brake failure is usually caused by a problem with the hydraulic system that supplies pressure to the brakes.
 If the fluid level in the system is too low, the brakes will not work properly.
 This can happen if there is a leak in the system, or if the fluid has become contaminated with water or air.